Dwijad/Dockerize-Kafka-Connect/README.md

     Default value: connect-status
     Description: The name of the topic where connector and task configuration status updates are stored.

-    Name: REST_HOST_NAME
-    Default value: Hostname of the container
-    Description: The host name for REST server.

     Name: LISTENER_PORT
     Default value: 8081
     Description: The port number used by the worker listener and Rest server.

-    Name: REST_ADVERTISED_HOST_NAME
-    Default value: connect-worker-1
-    Description: The host name advertised by the REST server.

     Name: PLUGIN_PATH
     Default value: file
     Description: The locations for connectors and their specific dependent JARs